12 Ultra-Livable Places in Southern California With Culture and Modern Comfort

 10. Lake Forest

 Lake Forest strikes a perfect balance between nature and city convenience.
-Located in Orange County, this family-friendly city boasts great schools, safe neighborhoods, and a strong sense of community, making it a top choice for those seeking a suburban escape with modern amenities.
+Located in Orange County, this family-friendly city boasts great schools, safe neighborhoods, and a strong sense of community.
+This makes it a top choice for those seeking a suburban escape with modern amenities.

 One of the greatest places to live in Southern California is frequently touted as being Lake Forest.